fairtracks/fairtracks.net/content/markdown/fair/fair-07-transformation.md

 **Pluggable workflow engines:** It is also possible to integrate Omnipy with other workflow backends by implementing new workflow engine plugins.
 This is relatively easy to do, as the core architecture of Omnipy allows the user to easily switch the workflow engine at runtime.
-Omnipy supports both traditional DAG-based and the more _avant garde_ code-based definition of flows.
+Omnipy supports both traditional DAG-based and the more _avant-garde_ code-based definition of flows.
 Two workflow engines are currently supported: _local_ and _prefect_.